lowrycito/handbook/pages/study-manual-general-handbook-14-single-members.md

 creating the following units.
 These units must meet the criteria in chapter 37.

-  * A young single adult ward for those ages 18–30 (see 37.2)
+  * A young single adult ward for those ages 18–35 (see 37.2)

-  * A young single adult stake for those ages 18–30 (see 37.3)
+  * A young single adult stake for those ages 18–35 (see 37.3)

-  * A single adult ward for those ages 31–45 (see 37.5)
+  * A single adult ward for those ages 36–45 (see 37.5)

+In areas with large numbers of young single adults, priesthood leaders may recommend creating:

+  * A young single adult ward for those ages 18–25.

+  * A young single adult ward for those ages 26–35.

 These units use the regular program of the Church as much as possible.
 They follow the instructions in this handbook.